 - Your facial structure may mean you need to see an oral surgeon – If the teeth that need to be removed are oddly positioned in your mouth, or if you have limited jaw mobility or a large sinus cavity, you should choose an oral surgeon for your tooth extractions.

 - You’re at an increased risk of experiencing complications – Even if you only require a simple extraction, the truth is, complications can occur.
 If you have a medical condition that puts you at a higher risk of experiencing complications during tooth extractions, you should visit one of our oral surgeons for your procedure.
-They have the training, education, and expertise to know how to deal with medical complications, should they occur.
+They have the training and education to know how to deal with medical complications, should they occur.

 Choose AOS Oral Surgeons for Your Tooth Extractions